RingoDev/BetBazar/README.md

 * [x] Enable User Login.
   * Email
   * [x] Google
-* research canActivate and be able to check if a user is logged in or not.
+* [x] research canActivate and be able to check if a user is logged in or not.
-* Block Logged In Users from seeing Login and Register page
+* [x] Block Logged In Users from seeing Login and Register page
-* Set up user space that is only accessible when logged in. eg. firebase auth-guard
+* [x] Set up user space that is only accessible when logged in. eg. firebase auth-guard
+* set up user specific userspace
 * set up API in Spring to forward operations.

 * Keep a DataBase of registered Users and the corresponding Bets.